-Quorum and Voting Powers
+Quorum and voting powers

 The business of a meeting shall not be proceeded unless four associations, one of which shall be FIFA, are represented.
-FIFA shall have four votes on behalf of all affiliated member associations in membership.
-The other member associations shall each have one vote.
+FIFA shall have four votes on behalf of all its affiliated member associations.
+The other associations of the IFAB shall each have one vote.
 For a proposal to succeed, it must receive the support of at least three-quarters of those present and entitled to vote.

-Alterations to the Laws of the Game
+Alterations to the laws of the game